 After Brigham Young died in 1877, Abel in 1879 again asked permission to enter the temple and to be sealed to his wife, who had died the year before.
 This request was denied.
 He remained, however, a devout member of the LDS Church until his death.
 In 1883 at the age of 73 he embarked on his third mission for the Church to the eastern states, returning ill to Salt Lake City and dying on December 25th, year at the age of 74.

-Abel’s obituary makes specific note of his priesthood: “Died, Elijah Abel…of old age and debility….
+Abel’s obituary in the Deseret News makes specific note of his priesthood: “Died, Elijah Abel…of old age and debility….
 He joined the Church and was ordained an Elder as appears by certificate dated March 3rd, 1836.
 He was subsequently ordained a Seventy, as appears by certificate dated April 4, 1841.
 He labored successfully in Canada and also performed a mission in the United States, from which he returned about two weeks ago.
 He died in full faith of the Gospel.”

 Newell Bringhurst, Saints, Slaves, and Blacks: The Changing Place of Black People within Mormonism (Westport, Conn.: Greenwood Press, 1981); Margaret Young and Darius Gray, Standing on the Promises (trilogy) (Salt Lake City: Deseret Book, 2000-2003).

 BlackPast.org is an independent non-profit corporation 501(c)(3).
 It has no affiliation with the University of Washington.
 BlackPast.org is supported in part by a grant from Humanities Washington, a state-wide non-profit organization supported by the National Endowment for the Humanities, the state of Washington, and contributions from individuals and foundations.